-This easy leftover turkey soup is the perfect Thanksgiving hack to help you use up turkey leftovers.
+This easy vegetable turkey soup is the perfect Thanksgiving hack to help you use up turkey leftovers.
 This recipe is also packed with fibre and protein, and is ready in only 30 minutes!

 Every year I look forward to a delicious roasted turkey dinner for Thanksgiving with all the fixings!
 But every year I get into a bit of a rut about what to do with the turkey leftovers.
 I mean, It’s just me, my hubby and our two little people at the table this year so you can imagine we have quite a bit of leftovers the next day.

-This leftover turkey soup is a flavourful and nutrient packed way to enjoy Thanksgiving leftovers.
+This vegetable turkey soup is a flavourful and nutrient packed way to enjoy Thanksgiving leftovers.
 Not only is it jam packed with protein and fibre, but it only takes 30 minutes to make.

 Table of contents